qiuyue1993/qiuyue.github.com/index.md

 ---
 ## About me

-I am a researcher with the Computer Vision Research Team at the National Institute of Advanced Industrial Science and Technology (AIST) [[site]](https://www.airc.aist.go.jp/cvrt/).
-My research interests include Computer Vision, Vision and Language, and 3D Vision.
-I am passionate about developing AI systems that can perceive the world and think similarly to humans, with a focus on interpretability.
+I am a Senior Researcher with the Computer Vision Research Team at the National Institute of Advanced Industrial Science and Technology (AIST) [[site]](https://www.airc.aist.go.jp/cvrt/).
+My research lies at the intersection of computer vision, vision-and-language, and 3D scene understanding.
+I am particularly interested in developing AI systems that can understand dynamic real-world environments, reason about objects, actions, viewpoints, and scene changes, and describe them in a human-interpretable way.

+My recent work focuses on visual reasoning from multi-view, 3D, and spatio-temporal observations, including scene change understanding, visual question answering, vision-and-language navigation, and structured representations for complex visual transformations.
+Through this research, I aim to build AI systems that not only recognize visual patterns but also explain, compare, and reason about the world in a way that is closer to human perception and cognition.

 In addition to my research, I have a strong enthusiasm for language learning.
-I am a native Chinese speaker, proficient in Japanese and English for communication and academic writing.
-I can engage in casual conversations in French (DELF B1) and Italian (CELI A2), and I am a beginner learner of Arabic.
+I am a native Chinese speaker and proficient in Japanese and English for communication and academic writing.
+I can also engage in casual conversations in French (DELF B1) and Italian (CILS B1), and I am currently a beginner learner of Arabic.

 ---
 ### Work Experience